 Course Description: This course is the second of two final clinical internships prior to the student entering the profession as an entry level clinician.
 The focus of this course is to provide a guided practice experience in which the student will implement use of the Occupational Therapy Practice Framework: Domain & Process, 3rd. ed. to provide appropriate interventions to a diverse population of persons in a healthcare, education, or community site.
 Faculty or clinical educators are present to assist with guiding the student's learning experiences and clinical decision making.
 This course is at an off-campus location, students are responsible for their own transportation.

-OTA290 NBCOT Review

-Prerequisites: OTA250

-Course Description: This course will assist students as they finalize preparation for taking the NBCOT examination.
+OTA290 NBCOT Review Length: 30 hours (Lecture) Credits: 2 Credit Hours Delivery Method: Online Prerequisites: OTA250 Corequisites: OTA270, OTA280 Course Description: This course will assist students as they finalize preparation for taking the NBCOT examination.
 Students will learn test-taking techniques and spend time practicing questions in order to increase their comfort with the mechanics of the licensure exam.
 As part of this course, students will be assessed for readiness to take the NBCOT and individual assistance will be offered for test preparation as student needs are identified.